Prazman/wondaVRtest/notes.md

 ## About generate-data.js
 Script fails right after install on writing visits.json file.
---> Memory error because the array to stringify before writing is too big --> need to optimize it to run on low memory machines
+--> Memory error because the array to stringify before writing is too big Script fails when memory limit set to 128MB
+--> Memory error --> Node.js heap out of memory because arrays are too large

+--> need to optimize it to run on low memory machines To prevent this behaviour, generate-data.js was modified as following:
+-Generated objects are written on the fly to a json file, to prevent Node.js heap out of memory error -This also prevents using JSON.stringify on a very large object